TrshPuppy/obsidian-notes/PEH/recon/website-tech-recon.md

 This is a website where you can enter the name of a website and get some basic information back about the technologies the website uses in its architecture.
 ### Wappalyzer:
 Wappalyzer is an open source tool which you can use as an [addon](https://addons.mozilla.org/addon/wappalyzer) to your web browser or in your [command-line](https://github.com/wappalyzer/wappalyzer).

+> [!Edit]
+> Wappalyzer is no longer open source, they've since made all GitHub repositories private :(.
+See [here](https://github.com/wappalyzer).
+However there is [webanalyze](https://github.com/rverton/webanalyze) a Go commandline tool which used to ship w/ Wappalyzer but has switched to 'loading definitions from [enthec](https://github.com/enthec/webappanalyzer)'

 ### [WhatWeb](https://github.com/urbanadventurer/WhatWeb)
 WhatWeb is another command line utility which comes with Kali Linux.
 It's open source and can be found on GitHub.
 #### Usage: